APercy/hidroplane/README.md

 This one tries to implement some flight, using the mobkit mod.
 In order to fly, it is necessary to first supply the airplane with biofuel.
-Then with a gallon selected, punch it against the trike.
+Then with a bottle or gallon selected, punch it against the trike.
-You can use 10 of them to fill the tank.
+You can use 10 bottles them to fill the tank.
 See the fuel gauge on the airplane panel (right below, with a green F).
 To embark, click with the right button.
 While the machine is off, it is possible to move it using the sneak and jump keys (shift an space).
 W ans S controls the pitch (elevator).